Jose-Schafer/crkbd/README.md

     1. Solder diodes as indicated in the picture (Make sure that they are placed in the right direction given their polarity)
 ![Diodes](./assets/Diodes.png "Diodes")
     1. Flash ProMicros before soldering to make sure they are alright.
 Desoldering ProMicros is really hard and I say it by experience, so please check that they are ok before soldering and make sure that u are using the right soldering paste for electronics (Flux).
         **I made the nooby mistake to use a solder paste not made for electronics.
 The paste produced bridges between different pins on the ProMicros resulting in malfunctioning and some little smoke.
 After going to the nearest electronic store and habing endured a couple of laughs they told me that the right paste to use was one in flux made specifically for electronics, and that I had to clean my hole build with Isopropilic Alcohol and after that let it dry exposed to the sun.
         That mistake cost me two ProMicros because I first thought there was something going on with my soldering and given they are extreamly hard to remove I broke both of them on the removing process.

-If you have to remove something please use Copper coils to forma a braid or use a good Desoldering Pumb or Bulb.**
+        If you have to remove something please use Copper coils to form a braid or use a good Desoldering Pumb or Bulb.**
     1. Solder the Pro Micros after checking their correct position
     1. Solder the Female audo connectors and the reset button.
     1. Put the switches on the 3d printed case.
 They should make a click when in the right position.